In the UK, about 3% of the population is estimated to suffer from Seasonal Affective Disorder (SAD), according to The Guardian.

 What are the causes?

-Scientists believe that SAD is often triggered by the increased absence of sunlight in the winter months.
+Scientists believe that SAD is often triggered by the decreased absence of sunlight in the winter months.
 This affects the levels of hormones in our brains, particularly melatonin and serotonin.
-The part of the brain that these hormones affect helps to control our mood, sleep and appetite so when the levels are too high or low, these three things are negatively impacted.
+The part of the brain that these hormones affect helps to control our mood, sleep and appetite, so when the levels are too high or low, these three things are negatively impacted.

 What are the treatments?

-It is said that SAD is associated with a dysfunction in brain serotonin activity and as a result, Dr's believe that anti-depressants are an effective treatment for SAD.
-Fluoxetine, often known as Prozac, is the most popular anti-depressant for treating SAD due to it being a Selective Serotonin Reuptake Inhibitor (SSRI).
+It is said that SAD is associated with a dysfunction in brain serotonin activity and as a result, doctors believe that antidepressants are an effective treatment for SAD.
+Fluoxetine, often known as Prozac, is the most popular antidepressant for treating SAD due to it being a Selective Serotonin Reuptake Inhibitor (SSRI).

-It is widely known that SAD is usually insinuated by a decrease in sunlight so the obvious thing to do would be to trick the brain by introducing artificial light.
-Lightboxes which emit full-spectrum light to mimic sunlight are available to buy online.
+It is widely known that SAD is typically associated with a decrease in sunlight, so the obvious solution would be to trick the brain by introducing artificial light.
+Lightboxes that emit full-spectrum light to mimic sunlight are available for purchase online.
 People have experienced the best results by sitting in front of the lightbox first thing in the morning.
-It is highly recommended that individuals speak to their GP before trying this form of treatment.
+It is highly recommended that individuals consult their GP before attempting this form of treatment.

-The image to the right is showing the Beurer TL Ultra Portable Daylight SAD Light, White which is available to purchase on John Lewis' website for £47.99.
+The image to the right shows the Beurer TL Ultra Portable Daylight SAD Light, White, which is available to purchase for £49.98.

 Vitamin D supplements are available to buy at most health stores, supermarkets & pharmacies.
 You can view Holland & Barrett's collection of vitamin D supplements here, prices ranging from £2.99 - £31.99.